arielf/learning-to-learn/README.md

 ***Notes:***

   - There's no need to transform any original feature
-  - Less is more: two input features (`x1`, `x2`) are sufficient for a perfect solution.
-We can completely ignore all the other five input features.
-They don't contribute added value to the 1st 2.
+  - Less is more: two input-features (`x1`, `x2`) are sufficient for a perfect solution.
+We can completely ignore all the other five input-features.
+They don't contribute added value to the 1st two input-features.
-  - There's no need for hidden layers: the input and output layers can be directly connected
+  - There's no need for hidden-layers: the input and output layers can be directly connected
   - We can learn fast, using a high learning-rate without fear of overfitting

 ## How can we tell we have a good/great model?